Keys02/DCIT313-GroupTheCopilots-career-advisory-expert-system-for-CS-and-IT-students/README.md

 	•	Academic / Research Careers

 ## Conclusion
-This project demonstrates the application of Artificial Intelligence and Expert Systems in solving real-world decision-making problems.
-By integrating expert knowledge with logical reasoning, the system provides structured career guidance to Computer Science and IT students.
+This project demonstrates the application of Artificial Intelligence and Expert Systems in solving real world decision making problems.
+By integrating expert knowledge with logical reasoning,the system provides structured career guidance to Computer Science and IT students.